-SEQRA requires an evaluation of the "adverse or beneficial site changes that are likely to occur in the reasonably foreseeable future, in the absence of the Proposed Action" (6 NYCRR 617.9(b)(5)(v)).
-Under the No Action Alternative, no development would occur on the Project site.
+SEQRA requires an evaluation of the "adverse or beneficial site changes that are likely to occur in the reasonably foreseeable future, in the absence of the proposed action" (6 NYCRR 617.9(b)(5)(v)).
+Under the No Action Alternative, the Project site would remain in its current state, and no development would occur.
 There would be no change to the environmental impact on the site as otherwise exists.

-The property would continue to operate as a private driving range until its planned closure at the end of the summer 2025 season.
-After this time, the landowner has indicated a desire to discontinue operations, leaving the land available for potential redevelopment.
-This site could then be subdivided for residential development or utilized for any other permitted land use in accordance with the Town of Eden zoning.
+The property is currently used for agriculture, primarily for field crops; however, the landowner has indicated that due to the declining soil productivity, only limited farming would continue in the future.
+Once agriculture use is discontinued, this site could then be subdivided for residential development or utilized for any other permitted land use in accordance with the Town of Eden zoning.
 The No Action Alternative would forgo the benefits of renewable energy generation at the site and potential energy discounts to the local community.
 Additionally, the site would likely transition to another use in the future, potentially leading to similar or greater environmental impacts depending on the nature of the redevelopment.